Blog – Posted on Monday, Dec 24

-Seven-year old Wen and her parents set out for an idyllic vacation in a cabin in rural New Hampshire — where there isn’t even phone reception.
+In The Cabin at the End of the World, seven-year old Wen and her parents set out for an idyllic vacation in a cabin in rural New Hampshire — where there isn’t even phone reception.
 All seems normal until Wen encounters a group of strangers with an ominous and mysterious warning:

 "Your dads won’t want to let us in, Wen.
 But they have to.
 We need your help to save the world."